Maor-Ar/Numeric-Analytics-Research-Assignment/README.md

      This code is a group research assignment for Numeric Analitics Course.

+     In this project we show in depth the use of the Newton's Backward Difference formula

    <hr>

-   In this project we show in depth the use of the Newton's Backward Difference formula

-Feel free to use this code for any porpuse <sup> (Please do not misuse for malicious intent) </sub>

 <code><strong><sup><strike>Ignore this (tags for future use)</strike></sup></strong></code>